20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 https://www.youtube.com/watch?v=kxNqHhXl7js

-• The game teaches = Fine motor skills, Patience.
+• The game teaches = Fine motor skills and patience.

 • Game length = 10-15 min